A recent testimonial:

 A long-time drummer on the Louisville scene, Tom Hardy has enjoyed the stage with The Juggernaut Jug Band, rhythm and blues group Backstreets, blues guitarist/vocalist Brian Curella, jazz legends Jeff Sherman, Helen Humes and Jimmy Raney, just to name a few.

-Steve Walls is the newest member of the Route 15 band.
+Steve Walls, one of the newer members of the Route 15 band.
 Steve is a well-seasoned bass player who's been playing bass since the 1970's.
 Bill Clark and Steve go back to the Rosebud Willy Band, in 1979.
 They had the pleasure of opening for John Hartford and Merle Travis.
 Long time staple in the Louisville blues circle, Steve has enjoyed the top tier of blues bands in the region for years.
+Steve played 28 years in Louisville's premier Rhythm and Blues Band "The Saints", & "Louisville Fats and the Rhythm Cats".
+Some of the other acts he has shared the stage with are James Brown, Muddy Waters' Legendary Blues Band, John Lee Hooker, John Hammond, Marcia Ball, Delbert McClinton, Mitch Ryder, Faron Young, and Connie Smith.
+A great addition to the Route 15 Band.

 Sign up to hear about upcoming shows and events.